ChuXiaokai/chuxiaokai.github.com/README.md

 > Worked on network alignment problem according to topology structure.
 - Studied the interpretability in embedding-based network alignment methods
 - Developed a representation learning method to jointly align multiple networks.
+> Worked on designing graph neural network for vertex classification.
+- Assisted in developing a graph convolutional gate for collective classification in heterogeneous networks.

 ### _Network Embedding_
 > Worked on learning node representations of social networks.
-- Assisted in developing a heterogeneous graph convolutional gate for collective classification task.
 - Proposed a method that addresses the noise problem in multiplex network embedding.

 ### _Trajectory Data Mining_